n4devca/aegaeon-website/docs/install-tomcat.md

           url="jdbc:mysql://localhost:3306/aegaeon_db"/>

 <p class="alert alert-info">
     The resource above use MySQL driver.
-If you are using PostgreSQL, you need to use a different driver.
+If you are using PostgreSQL, you will need to use a different driver.
 This is a very minimal jdbc connection setup.
 I highly recommend to check tomcat's connection pool documentation to setup the maximum number of connections and other important properties of your database connection.
 </p>